-The following summary contains basic information about the Exchange Offer.
-It likely does not contain all the information that is important to you in making a decision to tender Original Notes in exchange for Exchange Notes.
-For a more complete understanding of the Exchange Offer, we encourage you to read this entire document and other documents to which we refer.
+The following summary contains a general discussion of our business, the exchange offer and summary financial information.
+It likely does not contain all the information that is important to you in making a decision to tender original notes in exchange for new notes.
+For a more complete understanding of the exchange offer, we encourage you to read this entire prospectus and other documents to which we refer.